danielrdehaan/ReaMOD_Development/README.md

 - **Track Naming**: The plugin monitors tracks named "FMOD" (case-insensitive) for triggering events based on items.
 - **Parameter Automation**: You can automate FMOD event parameters using items and take names starting with `param:`.

-## Dependencies

-- **FMOD Studio API**: The FMOD Studio API libraries are required to build and run the plugin.
-- **ReaImGui**: Required for the GUI elements.
-Available at [ReaImGui GitHub](https://github.com/cfillion/reaimgui).
-- **TinyFileDialogs**: Used for file dialog operations.
-Available at [Tiny File Dialogs](https://sourceforge.net/projects/tinyfiledialogs/).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues on the GitHub repository.